ArishaNaseem/Customer-Churn-Analysis-Tableau/README.md

   - Monthly charges vs churn
   - Tenure distribution

-These plots are saved automatically as PNGs in the `dashboard_screenshots/` folder.

 ## Key Insights
 - Customers with higher monthly charges and shorter tenure churn more.
 - Month-to-month contracts and electronic check payments show highest churn.